mykelalvis/FT/Traveller/WORKING/Mongoose/High Guard.md

 FORCED BOARDING

-The Travellers’ ship might be subjected to forced boarding by a variety of parties including naval patrols, pirates or corsairs, rival groups (a.k.a., ‘the bad guys’ in a given adventure) and others.
+The Travellers' ship might be subjected to forced boarding by a variety of parties including naval patrols, pirates or corsairs, rival groups (a.k.a., ‘the bad guys' in a given adventure) and others.

 Naval patrols do not typically engage in a forced boarding unless provoked to do so.
-Circumstances under which this can happen include – but are not limited to – the Travellers evading a routine inspection, the Travellers’ ship being recognised (rightly or wrongly) as one that was involved in criminal activity or the ship’s transponder broadcasting conflicting data.
+Circumstances under which this can happen include – but are not limited to – the Travellers evading a routine inspection, the Travellers' ship being recognised (rightly or wrongly) as one that was involved in criminal activity or the ship's transponder broadcasting conflicting data.

 Pirates and corsairs board ships for obvious reasons but the differences between the two should be noted.
-Pirates are criminals who want to steal the Travellers’ cargo (and possibly their entire ship!) for their own personal gain.
+Pirates are criminals who want to steal the Travellers' cargo (and possibly their entire ship!) for their own personal gain.
 Corsairs are commerce raiders, working to disrupt the flow of trade for political reasons.
-Both are thieves who intend to abscond with the Travellers’ freight and cargo but pirates are potentially more desperate and hence dangerous, while corsairs are, on some level, soldiers in the employ of a planetary or interstellar government.
+Both are thieves who intend to abscond with the Travellers' freight and cargo but pirates are potentially more desperate and hence dangerous, while corsairs are, on some level, soldiers in the employ of a planetary or interstellar government.
 The